rooooooooob/cardano-ledger-specs/shelley/chain-and-ledger/formal-spec/issues.md

 - Review how best to express the general accounting property

+2. Should the reward calculation take into account *only* Ada tokens associated with staking credentials?
+This also includes pool pledges, parameters, and anything else to do with rewards, etc. Essentially, the only place other tokens should appear are in the general accounting property, transaction inputs and outputs, and UTxO.

+3. To avoid more than one copy of the validator, there is a hash lookup Map in the transaction.
+Should we do this also for the redeemer and data?
+Since these are smaller (perhaps smaller than their own hashes), this may not be a good idea?

 3. More specific typechecking and script validation functions still need to be added to this spec.